-Mudheytong Gallery was founded by three Hong Kong artists working in the field of ceramic arts.
-Coco, Janet and Karen have called their gallery Mud - Hey – Tong meaning clay, ware and space.
+Mudheytong Gallery was founded by two Hong Kong artists working in the field of ceramic arts.
+Coco and Karen have called their gallery Mud - Hey – Tong meaning clay, ware and space.
 This gallery is a space dedicated to ceramic arts education and the exhibition of ceramic arts.

 Central to Mudheytong's philosophy is a belief that the unexpected sparks creativity.
 That new people, ideas and spaces nurture the evolution of the artistic practice.

 To encourage artists with a space to explore their ceramic concepts via residencies, workshops, studio facilities and gallery facilities.
 To engage with the wider community and promote public awareness of the ceramic arts by running ceramic courses, staging public events, lectures and local and international artist exhibitions.
 Local and international artists can utilise our workshop and facilities.
 This will ensure local artists are aware of, and challenged by international developments and trends.
 This interaction between local and international artists will advance the local ceramic art environment and increases its international relevance.

 In a city with limited economic gallery space, our gallery enables the promotion of contemporary ceramic art and, the showcasing the work of local and international ceramic artists.

 We are committed to encouraging the community to experience ceramic art.
 Our outreach programmes work closely with the wider community and run external courses for schools, youth groups and community groups.